rndinfosecguy/mpp/README.md

 Dashboard is a module which analyzes and visualizes data collected by `Evil Portal` (`credentials.json`) and the collected `dns` dumps from the moulde `start_dns_tcpdump`.

 The idea is to have a simple overview over devices which are or were connected to `Evil Portal` or the open AP.
 Also the modules tries to identify what apps might be installed on the device based `dns` queries the device made.

+I recommend using the modified portals for `Evil Portal` I forked (https://github.com/rndinfosecguy/evilportals_pager) as there the collected credentials are aggregated at one spot (`/mmc/root/logs/credentials.json`) and I also added a snippet which collects all hostnames of clients who visit the captive portal (`/mmc/root/logs/hostnames.csv`).
+Other versions of `Evil Portal` portals are not compatible with this repo and may lead to less data to be analyzed (no creds and hostnames).

 ### dashboard_start